davidallendj/gdpm/README.md

 ### API Documentation

 There is now support for generating API documentation with `doxygen` for the project.
-Simply run the command in the root directory of the project and documentation will be generated in the `docs/doxygen/` directory.
+Simply run the command in the root directory of the project or with the `compile.sh` script and documentation will be generated in the `docs/doxygen/` directory.
 View it by opening the `html/index.html` file in a browser.

 NOTE: The API documentation is still a work-in-progress.
 Over time, the code base will be updated to generate the important parts of the source code.

-## Usage Examples
+## How to Use

-GDPM takes a single command such as install, remove, search, or list followed by a list of package names as the following argument.
-The command specified is ran then the program exits reporting an errors that may occur.
-Each command can be modified by specifying additional optional parameters such as '--file' to specify a file to use or '--max-results' to set the number of max results to return from a search.
+GDPM takes a single command such as `install`, `remove`, `search`, `remote`, `update` `list`, or `help` followed by a list of arguments.
+The command specified is ran then the program exits reporting any errors that may occur.
+Each command can be modified by specifying additional optional parameters such as `--file` to read in a file for input or `--max-results` to limit the number of returned results from a search.&#x20;

 ```bash
 gdpm [COMMAND] [OPTIONS...]